ethanrutt/siemens-game/README.md

 ### Android Deployment
 * There should already be Android Build Support installed from our packages, but if there isn't then you can follow these steps.
-* Open Unity Hub
+* Open Unity Hub.
-    * Click on `Installs` on the left
+    * Click on `Installs` on the left.
-    * Find the Unity Version used with this project `2022.3.45f1`
+    * Find the Unity Version used with this project `2022.3.45f1`.
-    * Click the gear on the far right of the Unity Version
+    * Click the gear on the far right of the Unity Version.
-    * Click `Add modules`
+    * Click `Add modules`.
-    * Click `Android Build Support`
+    * Click `Android Build Support`.
-    * Click `Install`
+    * Click `Install`.
-* After you have installed Android Build Support, open up the Unity Editor by clicking on `siemens-game` in Unity Hub
+* After you have installed Android Build Support, open up the Unity Editor by clicking on `siemens-game` in Unity Hub.
-  * Go to File -> Build Settings
+  * Go to File -> Build Settings.
-  * Click `Android`
+  * Click `Android`.
-  * Click `Switch Platform`
+  * Click `Switch Platform`.
-  * Click `Player Settings` in the bottom left
+  * Click `Player Settings` in the bottom left.
-  * Make sure the `Company Name` is set to `Siemens`
+  * Make sure the `Company Name` is set to `Siemens`.
-  * Make sure the `Product Name` is set to `Byte City`
+  * Make sure the `Product Name` is set to `Byte City`.
-  * Set the version to whatever version you are releasing
+  * Set the version to whatever version you are releasing.
-  * Click Build
+  * Click Build.
-* Once the project has successfully been built, you should have a `.apk` file
+* Once the project has successfully been built, you should have a `.apk` file.
 * This is how you will install the game onto an Android Device.
   * To distribute this `.apk` file, you can upload it to a file sharing service, or use a usb to directly transfer it to a device.
   * Once it's on the device, simply running it should install the game as an app.
+* When on the android device
   * You might have to scan the file before installing it.
-This is normal
+This is normal.
-* You also might have to allow third-party apps to be installed
+  * You also might have to allow third-party apps to be installed.
-    * For the most part, this will just pop up as a prompt whenever you install the `.apk`
+      * For the most part, this will just pop up as a prompt whenever you install the `.apk`.
-    * There is also an option in settings app to allow third-party app installations
+      * There is also an option in settings app to allow third-party app installations.

 ### iOS Deployment
+* **note that you need to have a macbook or a way to launch xcode to build for iOS**.
-* Open Unity Hub
+* Open Unity Hub.
-    * Click on `Installs` on the left
+    * Click on `Installs` on the left.
-    * Find the Unity Version used with this project `2022.3.45f1`
+    * Find the Unity Version used with this project `2022.3.45f1`.
-    * Click the gear on the far right of the Unity Version
+    * Click the gear on the far right of the Unity Version.
-    * Click `Add modules`
+    * Click `Add modules`.
-    * Click `Android Build Support`
+    * Click `iOS Build Support`.
-    * Click `Install`
+    * Click `Install`.
-* After you have installed Android Build Support, open up the Unity Editor by clicking on `siemens-game` in Unity Hub
+* After you have installed iOS Build Support, open up the Unity Editor by clicking on `siemens-game` in Unity Hub.
-  * Go to File -> Build Settings
+  * Go to File -> Build Settings.
-  * Click `iOS`
+  * Click `iOS`.
-  * Click `Switch Platform`
+  * Click `Switch Platform`.
-  * Click `Player Settings` in the bottom left
+  * Click `Player Settings` in the bottom left.
-  * Make sure the `Company Name` is set to `Siemens`
+  * Make sure the `Company Name` is set to `Siemens`.
-  * Make sure the `Product Name` is set to `Byte City`
+  * Make sure the `Product Name` is set to `Byte City`.
-  * Set the version to whatever version you are releasing
+  * Set the version to whatever version you are releasing.
-  * Click Build
+  * Click Build.
 * You should have an `.xcode` file that you will need to open in XCode.
 * This file will allow you to build the game on iOS, and you should follow the steps that XCode gives you with regards to this process.

 ---
 ## Future Development
 * The Byte City team has put tons of hours into this game.
 We were given nothing but an open-ended request with simple constraints, and we have built the Byte City you can play today from scratch.
 * We are extremely proud of what we were able to accomplish in around 3 months while taking other courses.
 Balancing development through other classwork, exams, and the various organizations we are involved in was a challenge, but all of us have grown so much.
 * With that being said, there were still multiple goals that we weren't able to complete in our project timeline.
 * These include